 Period(s) of Occupation: Ceramic analysis has revealed evidence of a Basketmaker III 500-700 CE occupation, a Pueblo I 700-900 CE occupation, a Pueblo II 900-1150 occupation and a Pueblo III 1150-1300 CE occupation.
 These are the classic Ancestral Puebloan occupation periods of the Four Corners area of the Southwest.

-Please note that this year because of COVID-19, I am only able to accept 15 students.
-As of now and it is not expected to change, students do not have to be vaccinated or have a test for COVID--19.
-You will have to sign in each day and get a temperature check.
+Although previously limited to 15 students because of COVID-19, the state of New Mexico and our county, San Juan County, are doing very well.
+And thus as of May 21st, 2021, we have just been given permission to accept up to 20 students for the 2021 field school session.
+As of now and it is not expected to change, students do not have to be vaccinated or have a test for COVID-19.
+At this point in time, you will have to sign in each day and get a temperature check.
 Social distancing will be practiced and a mask must be worn when appropriate such as on-campus, in our class/lab room setting and when traveling with more than one person in a vehicle.
 Also, we do have windows in the lab/classrooms and we will keep them open when possible for additional ventilation.
 When outside excavating, surveying, or eating lunch, you will not need to wear the mask.
 San Juan College is committed to creating and maintaining an environment free of discrimination.
 In support, the Totah Archaeological Project Field School prohibits discrimination, including harassment and retaliation, based on a protected classification, including race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
 The Totah Archaeological Project Field School encourages anyone who believes they have been the subject of discrimination to report the matter immediately as described on the college’s web page: sanjuancollege.edu/sexualharassmentpolicy.
 All members of the Field School are responsible for helping to create a project environment free from all forms of prohibited discrimination and for cooperating with San Juan College Title IX officials who investigate allegations of policy violations.
 We will discuss the policy with students and require students to read the sexual harassment policy and sign off on it, having them keep a copy with the pertinent information for contacting SJC Title IX personnel.
 ANTH 2120 field school students grades are dependent on field school participation, submission of an excavation summary report on a portion of the summer’s excavation, and a final exam to be given on the last day of class.
 ANTH 2998 intern students grades are dependent on field school participation and submission of an excavation summary report on a portion of the summer's excavation, but are not required to take the final exam.
 Report examples will be submitted to students prior to the end of the field school but they will need to wait for summary materials from the 2021 session.
 Those materials will be prepared during the two-week lab session following the four-week field session and emailed to students between July 26th and 28th.
 Students will have until Friday August 13th, 2021, to compile the 10-page report and email it to Wheelbarger. (firstname.lastname@example.org) One lab class is scheduled each week except for the first week.
 In the labs, artifacts will be washed, bagged with provenience, and data entered into spreadsheets.
 In general, we will be excavating 3 or 4 days a week.
 Although the majority of the course is focused on excavation, I do include at least one day of archaeological survey on the Ranch.
 We will survey for a site, pinflag it out, and record it using both GPS and compass and tape.
 I feel this is very important because so many archaeological jobs involve survey.
 People interested in attending the field school as a volunteer may sign up and pay for the ANTH 2998 Internship as Auditing the course, and thus can attend any part of the session but are not responsible for course requirements.
 Those who have previously taken and paid for the field school or internship, are permitted to volunteer with no fees required.
 The first day of field school we will meet at San Juan College at 9am at my lab upstairs of the San Juan College building at 800 SOUTH Hutton.
 After introductions, an overview of the Totah Archaeological Project will be presented along with a review of fundamental concepts of archaeology and common archaeological terms, information on our local environment, an overview of Four Corners prehistory, an introduction to artifacts and features we expect to find, and general gridding and excavation procedures.
 We will eat lunch at our campus’s Mary’s Kitchen and take a quick tour of the campus at that time.
 If you need to save money, you are welcome to bring your lunch instead of buying food.
 We will caravan out to the B-Square Ranch on the second day of class to tour the Ranch viewing a number of archaeological sites including several rock art panels.
 Excavation will begin at Point Pueblo on the third day of class.
-If you are interested in the 2021 San Juan College Totah Archaeological Project Field School, please contact me for additional information.
+If you are interested in the 2021 San Juan College Totah Archaeological Project Field School, please contact Linda Wheelbarger at email@example.com for additional information.